akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 }
 ```

 Now there is no need to "adjust" the state at all.
 If the item with the selected ID is in the list, it remains selected.
 If it's not, the `selection` calculated during rendering will be `null` because no matching item was found.
 This behavior is a bit different, but arguably it's better because most changes to `items` now preserve the selection.
+However, you'd need to use `selection` in all the logic below because an item with `selectedId` might not exist.

 ### Sharing logic between event handlers {/*sharing-logic-between-event-handlers*/}